 Cross back over the river on the small bridge by the skate park.
 Turn right onto the path going down the side of the lake.

-Trail map 7 Three Swamp Cypresses on the edge of the lake
+Three Swamp Cypresses on the edge of the lake

 Swamp cypress in winter and summer